 - 1. A course is closed to you because of your College or class-year.
 Some courses at each campus are restricted to students from only that campus.
 Other courses may limited to a particular class-year, such as first-years or seniors.
-Other courses are PERM-only and no student can register without first having their PERM approved by the instructor. - If you want to enroll in one of these courses you should submit a PERM before registration starts. - Your PERM should explain why you want to enroll in the course, particularly if the course is not open to you because of your class-year, home campus, or major. - You should expect to hear back from the professor before registration starts (unless it is a very popular course with tons of PERMs).
-If you don't hear anything back, you may want to send a follow-up email to the professor. - If your PERM is accepted, you will still need to register for the course during your registration time. - 2.
-You want to register for a course that is full. - If you want to take a course and it fills up before your registration time, you should submit a PERM as soon as the course fills up. - You generally don't need to write anything in the PERM unless you have extenuating circumstances that you want to explain (for example you need the course for your major and you can't take it in a later semester because you'll be studying abroad). - Avoid platitudes ("I've heard such great things about your course", etc.) They won't help you get into the course.
+Other courses are PERM-only and no student can register without first having their PERM approved by the instructor. - If you want to enroll in one of these courses you should submit a PERM before registration starts. - Your PERM should explain why you want to enroll in the course, particularly if the course is not open to you because of your class-year, home campus, or major. - While some professors will respond to you before registration starts, others may not.
+If you don't hear anything back, you may want to send a follow-up email to the professor. - o If your PERM is accepted, you will still need to register for the course during your registration time. - 2.
+You want to register for a course that is full. - o If you want to take a course and it fills up before your registration time, you should submit a PERM as soon as the course fills up. - You generally don't need to write anything in the PERM unless you have extenuating circumstances that you want to explain (for example you need the course for your major and you can't take it in a later semester because you'll be studying abroad). - Avoid platitudes ("I've heard such great things about your course", etc.) They won't help you get into the course.